wundergraph/cosmo/rfc/custom-modules-v1.md

 - The current module system is not native to GraphQL.
 It is based on HTTP middleware and does not provide a GraphQL-specific API.
 - The current module system is inconsistent and hard to use.
 It does not provide a clear API for developers to intercept and modify GraphQL requests and responses.
 - The current module system does not provide an intuitive way to create or modify OpenTelemetry data, logs for different parts of the gateway lifecycle.
+- The current module system does not provide a way to share state between hooks or modules in a safe and efficient way.
 - The current module system does not provide a way to interact with the parsed, normalized, and planned GraphQL operation in order to implement custom logic.
 - The current module system does not provide a way to hook into authorization and authentication logic in the gateway.
 - The current module system does not provide a way to hook into the usage of GraphQL directives in the operation definition or subgraph schema.
+- The current module system does not provide a way to hook into GraphQL scalar types for validation, transformation, or custom handling.

 Ultimately, custom modules must be self-contained, composable and testable.
 They should provide a clear API for developers to interact with the gateway and subgraph lifecycle and implement custom logic without having to understand the internal workings of the router or advanced Go programming concepts.
 To briefly explain the decision to use Go as the language for the module system, we have chosen Go because it is a simple and easy-to-learn language that is widely used in the infrastructure and cloud-native ecosystem.
 You can build custom integration on top production-grade SDK of AWS, GCP and the community without re-implementing them from scratch.
 It superiors to scripting languages like Rhai or cross-compiling WebAssembly because it can be easily debugged, profiled, and tested with any modern IDE (VsCode, Goland, etc.).
 Not part of this RFC, are our ambitions to make the workflow as smooth as possible with a CLI tool that can scaffold, test, and deploy custom modules.
 In the future, custom modules could be published to a central registry and shared with the community.
 A brief overview of the workflow is provided at the end of this RFC.